janFiOpelito/blockchain-developer-bootcamp-final-project/README.md

  Data collection for smart contract purchase blind reservation`

-    The metadata collection will be store on IPFS Compute the score of each NFT, and store it on IPFS (how to compute securely?)
+    The metadata collection will be store on IPFS Compute the score of each NFT, and store it on IPFS (how to compute in a secure way?)
     For each new NFT on sale:
       Collect price, numero and necessary data for a purchase on the Ethereum logs.
       Transmission by an Oracle to our smart contract: numero, price, score, and all the necessary data for a purchase